Intermesh/groupoffice-docs/translations.rst

 Contribute
 ----------

 We've made it easy for you to contribute to translations.
-You can download all language as a spreadsheet.
+We can export and import them using a CSV spreadsheet file._customize
-Make the translations and send it to support@intermesh.nl.
+You can make the translations and send it to support@intermesh.nl.
 Then we can import it into the project and include it in the next release.

+There are 3 options to obtain the spreadsheet:

-You can find the **download spreadsheet** button next to the language selection in **System Settings -> General**.
+1. You can find the **download spreadsheet** button next to the language selection in **System Settings -> General**.

+2. You can request a spreadsheet from us at support@intermesh.nl with the missing translations.
+We use `LibreTransate <https://libretranslate.com>`_ to translate the missing entries.
+We ask you to verify these machine translations.

+3. You can generate the spreadsheet with machine translations yourself using our `Docker development environment <https://github.com/Intermesh/docker-groupoffice-development>`_.
+See the "Translation" section.

 .. note:: If you want to import the language CSV file yourself then install the Community / Developer tools module you
     and run the following command in a terminal: